 An official website of the United States government

-The charts below feature trends of productivity and related series in selected time periods for three wholesale trade industries (grocery and related products, motor vehicles and parts, and appliances and electric goods) and three retail trade industries (automobile dealers, electronic shopping and mail-order houses, and grocery stores).
+The charts below feature trends of productivity and related series in selected time periods for four retail trade industries (electronic and mail-order houses, automobile dealers, grocery stores, and general merchandise stores, including warehouse clubs and supercenters) and one wholesale trade industry (grocery and related products).
 While both wholesalers and retailers sell products, the difference is their customers.
 Wholesalers sell products to retailers and other establishments while retailers sell directly to consumers.

-BLS creates productivity measures for the nonfarm business sector, U.S. states, and individual industries, such as those in the wholesale and retail trade sectors.
+BLS creates productivity measures for the nonfarm business sector, U.S. states, and individual industries, such as those in the manufacturing and mining sectors.
 Labor productivity describes the relationship between output and the hours worked involved in its production.
 Unit labor costs (ULC) represent the cost of labor required to produce one unit of output.
 ULC also describes the relationship between compensation per hour worked (hourly compensation) and output per hour (labor productivity).

 Articles: